1ntEgr8/turtlejs/README.md

 🐢 Turtle style graphics for the web!!

 # Turtles!?
-Yep, you heard that right! `turtlejs` is a library that bring your wildest turtle drawings/animations to life.
+Yep, you heard that right! `turtlejs` is a library that can bring your wildest turtle drawings/animations to life.

 You can use this library to draw vector graphics.
 Some examples include fractals, L-systems, iterative patterns.
 Let your imagination go wilddd!!!